RobertoRueMeloni/weather-app/README.md

 	Google OAuth2: Sign up for a client ID (free): https://developers.google.com/identity/protocols/oauth2

 Please reach out if you have any questions or clarifications.

+to run the app start with
+npm install to install all the dependencies

+open the server with node server.js from the server file

+ng serve from the app file

+and finally npm run electron from the app file